ourworldventures/ourworld_books_OLD/content/ow_znz_company/services/ow_financial_licenses.md

 - The tokenization of various assets such as precious metals, land and more represents a substantial opportunity to rapidly build an international customer base.
 - The advent of peer-to-peer, autonomous financial systems provide the ideal platform for affordable, simple and efficient credit-union disbursement-platforms and remittence transactions across the world.

-## Required Licences
+## The Following Licenses will be provided by OurWorld Company

-The following table highlights the various licences that OurFinTech can provide and are needed to operate a fully comprehensive digital freezone.
+The following table highlights the various licences that OurWorld Company can provide and are needed to operate a fully comprehensive digital freezone.

 - [PSP License](../licenses/finance/psp.md)
     - [PSP License Steps](../licenses/finance/psp_steps.md)